Skip to content

 🎁 Download My Favorite Palettes

-I’ve curated a collection of my favorite consultancy-ready palettes—from Black & Gold Elegance to Ocean Sunset.
+I’ve curated a collection of my favorite consultancy-ready palettes — from Black & Gold Elegance to Ocean Sunset.
+Click below to expand the code, then copy it into your Preferences file:

 ▶ Click to reveal Tableau XML Code